Christopher-Lawford/3D-CT-Projection/README.md

 # 3D-CT-Projection

 To use this system you will need a projector and a Microsoft Kinect V2.
+Videos of the system working will be uploaded on the 6/5/2016

 The required software to run the software is Blender, Microsoft's SDK 2.0 and Visual studio basic which are free to download from: https://www.blender.org/download/